Energy Science Made Simple

 Fig 17 The carnot ratio is the amount of helmholtz energy in an amount of caloric energy

-The maximum amount of external energy that can be extracted from two reservoirs of internal energy is predictable.
+The maximum amount of external energy that can be extracted from two reservoirs of truly unorganized internal energy is predictable.
 The model shown in Fig 17 can be used to analyze such interactions.
-In classical thermodynamics such a model for thermal energy was based on the molecular kinetic theory which depicts molecules colliding against each other and gases expanding.
+In classical thermodynamics such a model for thermal energy was based on the molecular kinetic theory, which depicts molecules colliding against each other and gases expanding.
 The model in Fig 17 is based rather on the quantum model where all forces between matter wavicles are the result of electromagnetic force fields.
-When two atoms collide they do not merely bounce off each other, the impact of the collision is absorbed temporarily by the atom's electron which gains energy.
+When two atoms collide they do not merely bounce off each other, the impact of the collision is absorbed temporarily by the atom's electron, which gains energy.
 This increased energy does not result in a stable orbit for the electron, it wants to shed this energy as quickly as possible.
 It appears that this is because the electron wavicle has shifted into an orbit where its vibrations are no longer even divisions of the orbital path.
-Sometimes the atom immediately reabsorbs the energy from the electron into the translational field which propels the wavicle in the opposite direction.
-At other times a real photon is emitted which is radiated away from the atom in the form of radiant energy.
+Sometimes the atom immediately reabsorbs the energy from the electron into the translational field, which propels the wavicle in the opposite direction.
+At other times a real photon is emitted, which is radiated away from the atom in the form of radiant energy.
 Such photons are often quickly absorbed in neighboring atoms, but if the atoms are next to a vacuum such as for example outer space, they could travel for thousands of years with little change.

 21. THE CARNOT RATIO AND HELMHOLTZ RATIO